Things you might hear in BMX:

 Mash: Slow cadence.

-Think of spinning as a Ferrari V-12 at 8,000 RPM.
-Think of mashing as a Caterpillar diesel at 2000 RPM.
-Both create power and acceleration and each rider is different.
-Kids and pros usually spin while older adults usually mash.
+Think of spinning as a V-12 at 8,000 RPM.
+Think of mashing as a diesel at 2,000 RPM.
+Both create power just in different ways.

-Manual: Everyone has names and definitions for what is and isn't a manual.
-Basically, as a rider is going down a backside they are pushing the rear wheel down while holding the front wheel up.
+Manual: Everyone has definitions for what is and isn't a manual.
+Basically, as a rider is going down fast down a backside they push the rear wheel down while holding the front wheel up.
 It is most often done in rhythm sections.
+Manuals work best when they flow out naturally.
+Manualing in BMX is one wheel pumping.

 Case: Coming up short on a jump.
 Most of the time casing ends in crashing.